freeCodeCamp/guide/src/pages/blockchain/types/index.md

 #### 1. Private Blockchain

-Blockchain Technology that is owened by a private party or an organization.
+Blockchain Technology that is owned by a private party or an organization.
 It is a decentralized architecture but some powers to make decisions are vested in the hands of person in-charge.

 The person in-charge is responsible for giving selective accesses and permissions such as read/write.

-Example : Bankchain
+Example : Bankchain, Hyperledger

 #### 2. Public Blockchain